Since the early 1990s I’ve been transforming the lives of children with behaviour difficulties by developing their non-verbal communication skills.

 I also developed a unique and highly successful assessment and intervention programme to improve children’s non-verbal skills.
 I have now retired from this work but Dr Richard Fry has a team who carry the work on in Hampshire, Berkshire and Kent.

-I now speak at events and work towards putting non-verbal communication development on the national agenda.
+I am now retired from working with children but still speak at events and am working towards putting non-verbal communication development on the national agenda.